LuisAlva1987/American_Hospital_Association_Survey/README.md

 ### Hospital Performance
 * Has the volume of hospital participation increase or decrease over the years?
 * What is the current state of patient involvement (surveys completed by patients in hospitals)?
 What recommendations can you make to have a better sense of what needs to be further improve on patient care?
+* Overall, what are the measures with the lowest improved and in what specific states and region?
+* What measures have the highest and lowest improvement over the years the survey has been conducted (year by year)?
+* What do patients in each region think of the patient care?
+Is there a patterns?
+What is the sentiment on people care on each region?
+* What areas measured received the worst and best results in the lastest released survey nationally?
+How much have they improved or declined?
 * What recommendations can you make to hospitals to help them further improve the patient experience?
 * Have hospitals' HCAHPS scores improved over the past 9 years?

-### State Performance
-* What state has the highest average response rate all years combined?
-What state has the lowest?
-* What states have the highest average response rate for each survey year?
-* What states had the most complited surveys?
-* What state has the best response rate?
-* What state has the worst average and the best average

-### Area/Measure Performance
-* How many areas are measured in the survey?
 * What areas measured received the worst and best results in the lastest released survey nationally?
-* what area/measure had the lowest average for all surveys?
-* Are there any specific areas where hospitals have made more progress than others?
-* All areas received an average of ##% poor rating which is good to start with.
+How much have they improved or declined?

 ## About the Data